Your Corporation Tax Deadline for a 31 March 2026 Year End

 These penalties stack.
 A company that files its CT600 six months late could face £200 in fixed penalties plus 10% of the tax due.
 On a £20,000 tax bill, that is £2,200 in penalties before interest.

 Miss the payment deadline and HMRC charges interest on the unpaid amount from the due date.
-The late payment interest rate is set at Bank of England base rate plus 2.5%.
-As of early 2025, that is roughly 7% per year.
+The late payment interest rate is Bank of England base rate plus 4% (the margin rose from 2.5% to 4% on 6 April 2025).
 Interest accrues daily until the tax is paid in full.

 If you are genuinely struggling to pay, HMRC does offer Time to Pay arrangements.
 You can set up a payment plan online if your tax bill is under £30,000 and you can clear it within 12 months.
 For larger amounts, you need to call HMRC's Business Payment Support Service.
 But you must apply before the deadline, not after.